 By now, you probably have an idea of what nootropics can do for you.
 But there are more benefits you can gain by consuming them.

-Nootropics are very effective for various aspects of mood, including stress, anxiety, and depression.
+Nootropics are very effective for various aspects of mood, helping reduce stressful and anxious thoughts.
 They may help improve brain circulation, balance brain chemicals, counter low brain energy, and boost stress resistance.